aesteve-rh/git-prune-merged/README.md

 before running 'prune-merged' if you have recently integrated a branch that you expect to be pruned.

-    git prune-merged ls
+    $ git prune-merged ls
-    [I] Local branches that will be pruned:
+    [I] There are 5 local branches that can be pruned:
     [I]     dev-branch1
     [I]     dev-branch2
     [I]     dev-branch3
     [I]     dev-branch4
     [I]     dev-branch5
-    [I] Remote branches that will be pruned:
+    [I] There are 4 remote branches that can be pruned:
     [I]     origin/dev-branch1
     [I]     origin/dev-branch2
     [I]     origin/dev-branch3